 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Rome to Venice usually costs around $78.39 two weeks before travel, but can start from as little as $12.51 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Rome to Venice can start from as little as $12.91 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Rome to Venice leaves at 09:00 from Roma Termini.
+The first train from Rome to Venice leaves at 00:17.
 Times and services may vary during weekends and holidays.

-The last train from Rome to Venice leaves at 20:23 from Roma Termini.
+The last train from Rome to Venice leaves at 22:35.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.